Otumian-empire/articles/sum_max_cols.md

 3
 ```

-**3** will be picked in W4 then 1, 2 and 2 will be droped from the W1, W2 and W3 respectively
+**3** will be picked in _W4_ then 1, 2 and 2 will be dropped from the _W1_, _W2_ and _W3_ respectively

 The sum of the picked value will be `9 + 6 + 3 = 18`

-## How weired?
+## How weird?

 There was two ways that dropped in my head but the second one came when I started to think in python.
-Using the knowlwdge from lists and its indexing.
+Using the knowledge from lists and its indexing.

 First remember, the values in the array (list in python) are all strings and before we can do anything with those value we have to convert each of them to an integer.